aidan-garvey/akimbo/README.md

 ## Running the game

-- I have built the game with S.N.
-Systems Software's SN 68k (asm68k.exe, patched by Nemesis).
-I cannot legally include a link to that assembler in this repository.
-In the near future, I would like to add instructions for building the game with a different, free assembler.
+- The game's binary, [akimbo.smd,](akimbo.smd) is included in this repository.
+You should be able to run it with any Sega Genesis emulator.
+Or, see the options below for building the game from source.
+- [BUILD_SN.BAT](BUILD_SN.BAT) will build the game if you have S.N.
+Systems' SN 68k assembler and copy it into the same directory as the source files.
+The output will be a binary file which you can run in an emulator.
+- [BUILD_VASM.BAT](BUILD_VASM.BAT) will build the game with the Motorola syntax module for [VASM](http://sun.hasenbraten.de/vasm/) if it is copied into the same directory as the source files.
+The output will be a binary file which you can run in an emulator.
 - If you wish to try building the game with a different assembler, ensure it is built as a pure binary file.
 You should be able to run this with your emulator of choice.
-- The included build.bat file is what I use to assemble the game.
-It will only work for you if you have the same assembler as me, in the same directory as the project.
 - The emulator I use is [Gens KMod,](http://gendev.spritesmind.net/page-gensK.html) but any Sega Genesis emulator should run the game once built.